dandavison/etc/variant_classification.md

 ```

 If there is only a single relative, this can be worked out on
 paper.
-But if multiple relatives are sequenced then it is a bit more
+But if multiple relatives are sequenced their genotypes can not
-complicated.
-Their genotypes can not be treated as independent due to
+be treated as independent, due to the shared pedigree; instead we
-the shared pedigree; instead we calculate the likelihood by averaging
+calculate the likelihood by averaging over the prior probability
-over the prior probability distribution of a latent variable `S` which
+distribution of a latent variable `S` which describes unknown aspects
-describes unknown aspects of the pedigree.
+of the pedigree.

 ```
 Pr(G_rel | G_p) = sum_S Pr(S|G_p) Pr(G_rel | S)